developerhost/my-dq-portfolio/README.md

+# About
+The repository developerhost/my-dq-portfolio is a profile site styled after the Dragon Quest RPG series.
+It is built using React, TypeScript, and Vite.
+The site is hosted [here](https://my-dq-portfolio.vercel.app/).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.